neelsg/lithium/docs/tour.md

     Li 0

-    import fmt
+    import console

     private person type:
         name string
         age int
         string property:
             get fn(self person) string:
-                return fmt.sPrintF("% (% years)", self.name, self.age)
+                return "% (% years)".in(self.name, self.age)

     main fn():
         a person("Arthur Dent", 42)
         z person("Zaphod Beeblebrox", 9001)
-        fmt.printLn(a, z)
+        console.log(a, z)

-One of the most ubiquitous interfaces is `stringer` defined by the `fmt` package.
+One of the most ubiquitous interfaces is `stringer` defined by the `string` package.

     stringer interface:
-        string string
+        get string() string

 A `stringer` is a type that can describe itself as a string.
-The `fmt` package (and many others) look for this interface to print values.
+The `string` package (and many others) look for this interface to print values.

 ## Errors